evercoinx/meme-tools/README.md

         - `TOKEN_SYMBOL=TOKEN`

+3. Run this command to check the current configuration:

+    ```bash
+    yarn get-config
+    ```

-3. Optionally, set the following environment variables in the _.env.production_ file:
+4. Optionally, adjust the following environment variables in the _.env.production_ file:

     - Common: